EnterpriseDB/repmgr/README.md

 Advanced options for cloning a standby
 --------------------------------------

-The above section demonstrates the simplest possible way to cloneb a standby server.
+The above section demonstrates the simplest possible way to clone a standby server.
 Depending on your circumstances, finer-grained controlover the cloning process may be necessary.